prathamesh177/Intern-task/README.md

 -JWT_SECRET=your_jwt_secret

 ## Add Admin
--Add Admin into DataBase Directly using command
+-Add Admin into DataBase Directly using command For Accessing Default Functionality of Admin

 -db.users.insert({